spo0ds/Deep-Dive-into-DEFI/Day65/Day65.md

     }
 ```

-Line is the total debt ceiling for all the collateral types.So this function sets the debt ceiling for collateral.
+Line is the total debt ceiling for all the collateral types.So this function sets the debt ceiling for collateral.If in bytes32, you pass in "Line", you can set the uint to Line else it'll revert.

 ```solidity
 function file(bytes32 ilk, bytes32 what, uint data) external auth {